Suzuki Spark Plug NGK - DL 650 V-Strom 2004-2012

 Typically the heat range for NGK Spark Plugs varies from 2-11.

-This number indicates the thermal characteristics of a spark plug,
+number indicates the thermal characteristics of a spark plug,

-or how ‘hot’ or ‘cold’ a spark plug is.
+‘hot’ or ‘cold’ a spark plug is.
 The term hot/cold is commonly used to

-describe whether a spark plug heats up easily (hot) or whether it provides
+describe whether a spark plug heats up easily (hot) or whether it

 resistance to heating up (cold).